The Prostate

 How is Prostate Cancer Detected?

-Prostate cancer is normally detected with a Prostate-specific antigen (PSA) test and digital rectal examination (DRE).
+Prostate cancer is typically detected through a prostate-specific antigen (PSA) test and a digital rectal examination (DRE).

-Men typically begin early detection for prostate cancer between ages of 40 and 50 depending upon their risk for being diagnosed with the disease.
-The PSA test and DRE are used for early detection.
+Men usually begin early detection screening for prostate cancer between the ages of 40 and 50 depending on their individual risk factors

 What is a PSA Test?

-Prostate-specific antigen (PSA) is a protein produced by normal, as well as cancerous cells of the prostate.
+Prostate-specific antigen (PSA) is a protein produced by normal and cancerous cells of the prostate.
 The PSA test was approved by the FDA to monitor the prostate cancer growth but is also used for early detection.

-PSA test requires that your blood to be drawn and sent to a laboratory for measurements.
+The PSA test requires drawing your blood and sending it to a laboratory for analysis.

-PSA is not just elevated in men with prostate cancer, it is also found in men with benign (not cancerous) problems.
-An example of which is benign prostate hyperplasia (BPH) (enlargement of the prostate).
+PSA is not just elevated in men with prostate cancer, but it is also found in men with benign (not cancerous) problems.
+An example is benign prostate hyperplasia (BPH) (enlargement of the prostate).
 There is no evidence suggesting that BPH leads to prostate cancer.

 Digital Rectal Exam (DRE)